The 5 Best 5th Wheels for Full Time Living

 The Coachmen Chaparral 5th Wheel offers unparalleled flexibility when it comes to the layout of your RV.

-With an impressive array of 11 floor plans to choose from, there’s little doubt in our minds that you’ll be able to find a plan to meet your needs.
+With an impressive array of 11 floor plans to choose from, we believe you’ll be able to find a plan to meet your needs.

 If your truck has a limited towing capacity and needs to keep the weight to a minimum, then the Chaparral 298RLS is a great option.
 It maxes out an impressive 9,575 pounds dry weight, which is decent given the dimensions and the room offered by the RV.

-To ensure it feels like a home away from home when you’re on the road full time, Coachman has added lots of features and storage options.
+Coachman has added many features and storage options to ensure it feels like a home away from home when you’re on the road full-time.

 Its models include: